 Potential returns from two key sources: capital appreciation and dividend income

-With the US Federal Reserve cutting interest rates to zero and signaling no further rate hikes until 2022, we believe the lower-for-longer environment is beneficial to AP REITs - particularly given the global search for yield.
-The yield spread between AP REITs and the risk-free rate1 has widened2, compared to the end of 2019, which means investors are being compensated more for holding the asset class.
+With the US Federal Reserve cutting interest rates to zero and signalling no further rate hikes until 2022, we believe the lower-for-longer environment is beneficial to AP REITs - particularly given the global search for yield.
+Compared to the end of 2019, the yield spread between Singapore and Hong Kong REITs versus risk-free rates1 have widened2.
+In other words, investors are being compensated for holding the asset class.

 AP REITs have provided relatively attractive returns over the past decade3